xp44mm/Notebook/JavaScript/26 Prototype chains and classes.md

 JavaScript’s class system only supports *single inheritance*.
 That is, each class can have at most one superclass.
 One way around this limitation is via a technique called *mixin classes* (short: *mixins*).

-The idea is as follows: Let’s say we want a class `C` to inherit from two superclasses `S1` and `S2`.
+The idea is as follows: Let’s say we want a class `C` to inherit from two super classes `S1` and `S2`.
 That would be *multiple inheritance*, which JavaScript doesn’t support.

 Our workaround is to turn `S1` and `S2` into *mixins*, factories for subclasses: